 - Chain 1.
 (This is the turning chain for single crochet.)

 - Insert hook into center of the ring.
 This makes this method super easy, as you don’t have to insert the hook into each separate stitch.

-- Draw yarn through the ring.
+- Yarn over.
+Draw yarn through the ring.
 You will have 2 loops on the hook.

-- Draw yarn over both loops on the hook.
+- Yarn over.
+Draw yarn over both loops on the hook.
 The first single crochet is complete.